alcatraz69/Prem-s_Blog/content/blog/Wonderful Web Communication!/index.md

 When we type some URL it sends an request to the server or some device.
 But each device is recognized using IP address and not the URL so how does the device get the IP address from the URL?
 To understand this we need to learn something called as DNS (Domain Name System).
 DNS is a method of mapping the URL to its corresponding IP address.
 Once DNS has converted the URL into an IP address, the routers on the Internet will know how to route your TCP/IP packet.

-> > The client makes a HTTP (Hyper Text Transfer Protocol ) request that is served up by the server and sends a response back.
+> > The client makes a **HTTP** (Hyper Text Transfer Protocol ) request that is served up by the server and sends a response back.
 HTTP is related to what is being communicated i.e content of the request and content of the response.

-> > A similar abbreviation, HTTPS means Hyper Text Transfer Protocol Secure.
+> > A similar abbreviation, **HTTPS** means (Hyper Text Transfer Protocol Secure).
 Basically, it is the secure version of HTTP.
 Communications between the browser and website are encrypted by Transport Layer Security (TLS), or its predecessor, Secure Sockets Layer (SSL).

 The HTTP request and reponse looks something like :

-HTTP REQUEST:
+**HTTP REQUEST:**
 <br/>
                  GET/HTTP/1.1 <br/>
                  Host: www.google.com <br/>
                  … <br/>

-HTTP RESPONSE: <br/>
+**HTTP RESPONSE:** <br/>
                  HTTP/1.1 200 OK <br/>
                  Content-Type: text/html <br/>
                  … <br/>